Accentaro/Black-Ops-6-AFK/README.md

 ## Prerequisites

 1. **Python Libraries**
-   in your preferred terminal: cd "'path/of/folder/'" # root path where all files are.
+   - In your preferred terminal use command: cd "path/of/folder/"  # root path where all files are.
 Should see the requirements.txt here.
-   Install the required libraries: pip install -r requirements.txt
+   - Install the required libraries with: pip install -r requirements.txt

 2. **Fonts**
    - Place the fonts from the fonts folder in your Control Panel/Fonts